dmbarreiro/ng-davinents-lib/projects/ng-davinents-lib/README.md

 ## Component list

 - `FaInputComponent`: Input component with a font awesome icon preceding the input box.
+You need to import `InputReferenceDirective` to make this component work properly.
+Check example app in the Github repository.
 - `MdInputComponent`: Input component with a material icon preceding the input box.
+You need to import `InputReferenceDirective` to make this component work properly.
+Check example app in the Github repository.